boldare/xsolve-model-factory/README.md

 representing a package for which volumetric weight needs to be calculated (which results from multiplying its volume by some coefficient specific for each shipment company).
-A helper class calculating such value would usually be defined as a service in Symfony's DI container, with coefficient provided via `config.yml` or fetched from some data storage.
+A helper class calculating such value would usually be defined as a service in DI container, with coefficient provided via some config files or fetched from some data storage.

-With this bundle it is extremely easy to gain access to such services in model object by utilizing `Xsolve\ModelFactory\ModelFactory\ModelFactoryAwareModelInterface`.
+With this library it is extremely easy to gain access to such services in model object by utilizing `Xsolve\ModelFactory\ModelFactory\ModelFactoryAwareModelInterface`.
 If `Xsolve\ModelFactory\ModelFactory\ModelFactory` was used as a base class